• Home Page

 Beautiful

-It's a word one could say was invented for her
+It's a word one could say invented for her

 When she dances and reveals her body,